GSA/Section508.gov/_pages/acquisition/2018-05-29-buy-determine-ict-exceptions.md

 created: 1527569078
 ---

 Identifying whether you can claim an exception for information and communication technology (ICT) items in your Federal IT procurement or development project is the second step in determining how the [Revised 508 Standards][1] apply.
 (The first step is to [conduct an inventory][2].)
-This is important to ensure that any technology your agency buys or builds will be accessible.{#top}
+This is important to ensure that any technology your agency buys or builds will be accessible.

 A full list of exceptions is detailed in the Standards under [E202 General Exceptions][3].
 Use the [Revised 508 Standards Applicability Checklist][4] (MS-Word, April 2018) to document ICT exceptions.